remix-run/remix/packages/node-fetch-server/README.md

 server.listen(3000);
 ```

 By default `request.url` is derived from the value of the `Host` HTTP header and the connection protocol being used.
-To support custom hostnames using e.g. a `$HOST` environment variable, you can use the `host` option:
+To support custom hostnames using e.g. a `HOST` environment variable, you can use the `host` option:

 ```ts
 import * as assert from 'node:assert/strict';